Invention of radio: Hertz experimentally verifies Maxwell's theory

 Hertz did not devise a system for practical utilization of electromagnetic waves, nor did he describe any potential applications of the technology.
 Hertz was asked by his students at the University of Bonn what use there might be for these waves.
 He replied, "It's of no use whatsoever.
 This is just an experiment that proves Maestro Maxwell was right, we just have these mysterious electromagnetic waves that we cannot see with the naked eye.
 But they are there."

-Hertz died in 1894, and the art of radio wave communication was left to others to implement into a practical form.
-After Hertz's experiments, Sir William Crookes published an article in February 1892 in The Fortnightly Review on 'Some possibilities of electricity' with his thoughts on possibility of wireless communication based on the research of Lodge and Hertz, and the American physicist Amos Emerson Dolbear brought similar attention to the idea.
+Many physicists quickly realized that Hertzian waves could be used (instead of light) in systems akin to optical telegraph: for example, Richard Threlfall and John Perry suggested that in 1890, Alexander Pelham Trotter in 1891 and Frederick Thomas Trouton in 1892, however they all thought about it in terms of short flashes as opposed to telegraphic dots and dashes.
+In what may have been a little noticed article titled 'Some possibilities of electricity' in the February 1892 in The Fortnightly Review, Sir William Crookes described wireless telegraphy as having been accomplished a year earlier, although the method and type is not described.
+The American physicist Amos Emerson Dolbear brought similar attention to the idea a year later.
+Hertz's health deteriorated after a severe infection in 1892 and he died in 1894, so the art of radio wave communication was left to others to implement into a practical form.